webxdc/webxdc_docs/src/get_started.md

 ## A simple example

 The following `index.html` shows a complete webxdc app, with an input field shown on all peers.
+Data submitted from the input is delivered to all members of the chat.

 ```html
 <!DOCTYPE html>